 At Puss Bank, we ensure that we aim to equip our children with the knowledge and understanding of a range of religions and world views, to enable them to establish their own values and beliefs in order to positively contribute to society.
 We follow the Cheshire East Religious education syllabus, which has been designed by SACRE, and was adapted and improved in 2022.
 Our RE curriculum is a spiral curriculum, where knowledge is built upon each year, as children progress through the school, to allow our children to develop a deep understanding of the various religions and world views that we teach.

-We all live in a multi- cultural society and a good understanding of different cultures is crucial to young people’s personal development.
-This syllabus seeks to offer help and advice to teachers so that pupils can engage with the challenges of the many spiritual, moral, social and cultural questions that modern life throws at them and creates opportunities for them to develop their own beliefs.
+"We live in an ever-changing multi- cultural society and a good understanding of other cultures is crucial to young people’s personal development and understanding of the world In which we live.
+This syllabus seeks to offer help and advice to teachers so that pupils can engage with the challenges of the many spiritual, moral, social, and cultural questions that modern life throws at them and creates opportunities for them to develop their own beliefs."

 Gillian Merry, Chair of Cheshire East SACRE 2022

 Throughout our RE curriculum from EYFS up to year 6, there are six ‘sticky threads’ that support the substantive knowledge across the year groups: